speckhofer/speckhofer.github.io/_posts/2025-05-18-latex-auto-activating-snippets-in-emacs.md

            +cdlatex)
    ```

-1. Download the file [laas.el](/assets/files/2025-05-18-latex-auto-activating-snippets-in-emacs/laas.el) and put it into the directory `~/.emacs.d/lisp/` (create it if it doesn't exists).
+1. Install the [laas](https://github.com/emacsmirror/laas) package: You can download my modified file [laas.el](/assets/files/2025-05-18-latex-auto-activating-snippets-in-emacs/laas.el) and put it into the directory `~/.emacs.d/lisp/` (create it if it doesn't exist).
+This file already contains all my additional snippets, which are listed below.
+I have also made some other small modifications (such as disabling the built-in fraction snippet, which I am not using)--search the file for `EDIT` to see my changes.

-1. Add the following code to your `config.el` file.
+1. Add the following code to your Emacs configuration file (e.g., `config.el` in Doom Emacs).
 The first lines are important if you want to use `jk` and `kl` as your evil-escape-key-sequence.
 Usually, this would interfere with snippets containing the letter `k` (due to some small delay), but using the key-chord package fixes this issue.
 Next, the packages CDLaTeX and aas ("Auto Activating Snippets") are loaded, and some snippets are added to the aas package.
-These are triggered at any point in text, not only in math modes.
+These are triggered at any point in text, not only in math environments.
 Finally, the file `laas.el` is loaded, containing those LaTeX snippets which are only triggered in math environments.
    ```elisp
    (require 'key-chord)
    (key-chord-mode 1)